Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Generalizations and Extensions

 \subsection{Joint Pricing-Assignment Setting}

 In this section, we consider the joint pricing-assignment (JPA) setting and design the corresponding MBP policy.
 The platform's control problem is to set a price for each demand origin-destination pair, and decide an assignment at each period to maximize payoff.
-Our model here will be similar to that of \citet*{banerjee2016pricing}, except that the platform does \emph{not} know demand arrival rates, and we allow a finite horizon.
-The proposed algorithm will be a generalization of backpressure based joint-rate-scheduling control policies \citep[see, e.g.,][]{lin2004joint,eryilmaz2007fair}. {The demand types $\tau$, pick-up neighborhood $\cP(\tau)$ and drop-off neighborhood $\cD(\tau)$ are defined in the same way as in section \ref{subsec:jea}.} For simplicity, we assume that the demand type distribution $\bphi = (\phi_\tau)_{\tau \in \cT}$ is time invariant in this subsection.
+Our model here will be similar to that of \citet*{banerjee2016pricing}, except that the platform does \emph{not} know demand arrival rates, and we allow a finite horizon. {The demand types $\tau$, pick-up neighborhood $\cP(\tau)$ and drop-off neighborhood $\cD(\tau)$ are defined in the same way as in Section \ref{sec:model}.} For simplicity, we assume that the demand type distribution $\bphi = (\phi_\tau)_{\tau \in \cT}$ is time invariant, and that all buffers have infinite capacity in this subsection.

 The platform control and payoff in this setting are as follows.
 At time $t$, after observing the demand type $\tau[t]=\tau$, the system chooses a \emph{price} $p_{\tau}[t]\in [p_{\tau}^{\min},p_{\tau}^{\max}]$ and a decision